3. SIGNIFICANT ACCOUNTING POLICIES

 a.
 Gratuity

 Every employee who has completed five years or more of service is entitled to Gratuity as per the provisions of The Payment of Gratuity Act, 1972.
 Retirement Gratuity for employees, is funded through a scheme of Life Insurance Corporation of India.
 The costs of providing benefits under this plan are determined on the basis of actuarial valuation using the projected unit credit method at each year-end.
-Actuarial gains/losses are immediately recognised in retained earnings through Other Comprehensive Income in the period in which they occur.
+Actuarial gains/losses are immediately recognized in retained earnings through Other Comprehensive Income in the period in which they occur.
 Re-measurements are not re-classified to Statement of Profit and Loss in subsequent periods.
-The excess/shortfall in the fair value of the plan assets over the present value of the obligation calculated as per actuarial methods as at balance sheet dates is recognised as a gain / loss in the Statement of Profit and Loss.
+The excess/shortfall in the fair value of the plan assets over the present value of the obligation calculated as per actuarial methods as at balance sheet dates is recognized as a gain / loss in the Statement of Profit and Loss.
 Any asset arising out of this calculation is limited to the past service cost plus the present value of available refunds and reduction in future contributions.

 b.
 Provident Fund